B16f00t/whapa/README.md

 	or
 	click on whapa-gui.bat

-if you use macOS system (Thanks to FetchFast):
+if you use OSX system (Thanks to FetchFast):
 * Install a later version of TK

 		brew install tcl-tk

-* Uninstall python3 and then download and reinstall Python 3.9x from python.org
+* Uninstall python3 and then download and reinstall python 3.9x from python.org

 		brew uninstall python3
 		https://www.python.org/downloads/